+If a woman has symptoms consistent with COVID-19 / has been tested for COVID-19 and is awaiting results / has confirmed COVID-19: contacts should only take place when they cannot be safely deferred until after the end of the quarantine/self-isolation period.
 If an in-person contact is required, discuss with the DHB regarding the appropriate setting for the visit.
 It must not occur in your clinic.
 This will require PPE equipment according to the current PPE guidance and requesting the woman to wear a face mask during the contact.

-Table 2.
-Guide to frequency of contacts in pregnancy during COVID-19 Alert Levels 3 and 4 in-person assessment for acute concerns.
-Gestational age Type of contact Rationale for in-person contact First trimester before 12 weeks or at initial booking if occurs after first trimester Between 12 and 20 weeks Booking - most information can be gained and shared by telephone/video calling prior to actual contact where the physical care can be provided In-person contact for physical assessment Telephone/video call contact A baseline blood pressure (BP) is necessary so that pregnancy induced hypertension can be identified later in pregnancy.
+The midwife uses her clinical judgement and discussion with the woman to determine the frequency and type of contact required for each woman in her individual circumstances Gestational age Type of contact Rationale for in-person contact First trimester before 12 weeks or at initial booking if occurs after first trimester Booking - most information can be gained and shared by telephone/video calling prior to actual contact where the physical care can be provided In-person contact for physical assessment A baseline blood pressure (BP) is necessary so that pregnancy induced hypertension can be identified later in pregnancy.
 Urinalysis is recommended to identify any underlying infection.
 BMI is calculated in early pregnancy to enable risk assessment and provision of health advice.
 If blood pressure and initial antenatal blood results are available through the GP then an in-person contact may not be needed.
-If any concerns, consider in-person assessment gestation between 12 and 16 wks gestation assessment Telephone/video call contact between 16 and 20 wks gestation Woman may have anatomy scan, which can provide reassurance of fetal health Between 20 and 24 weeks gestation Consider in-person contact Information gained and shared by telephone/video call prior to contact Undertake BP, palpation, FH auscultation, urinalysis, family violence screening If the woman has declined having an anatomy scan, an assessment of fetal growth by palpation is important.
+Between 12 and 20 weeks gestation Telephone/video call contact between 12 and 16 wks gestation If any concerns, consider in-person assessment Telephone/video call contact between 16 and 20 wks gestation Woman may have anatomy scan, which can provide reassurance of fetal health Between 20 and 24 weeks gestation Consider in-person contact Information gained and shared by telephone/video call prior to contact Undertake BP, palpation, FH auscultation, urinalysis, family violence screening If the woman has declined having an anatomy scan, an assessment of fetal growth by palpation is important.
 A physical assessment enables assessment of fetal growth and maternal physical health.
+Between 24 and 30 weeks gestation Telephone/video call contact If any concerns, consider in-person assessment